tektoncd/pipeline/api_compatibility_policy.md

 ### GA/Stable features

-- GA/Stable features are present in a [GA CRD](#ga-crds) only.
+- GA/Stable features are enabled by default.

-- GA/Stable features are enabled by default
+- GA/Stable features cannot be disabled in any CRD version.

 - GA/Stable features will not be removed or changed in a backwards incompatible manner without incrementing the API Version.